The 30 Best Museums In Holland (Suggested By Locals)

 Address: Steenstraat 1, 2312 BS Leiden

-The National Museum Volkenkunde in Leiden is dedicated to various cultures and peoples who live worldwide.
 This museum’s origins can be traced back to the exploration of the globe by the Dutch in the 16th and 17th centuries.
-Much of the treasures they brought back from their travels are exhibited in this museum.
+This museum exhibits many of the treasures they brought back from their travels.

 The underlying message of this museum is that the people who live in other parts of the world are just like us and, above all, human.
 Everyone is equal is the implicit message that this museum gives.